boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

     https://help.boldbi.com/embedded-bi/application-startup

 # Bold BI Auto Deployment using Helm

-This section helps you to deploy [Bold BI](https://www.boldbi.com/) using the helm chart without manually activating the license and configuring the startup from the browser.
-You can pass the license, startup, and branding-related customization as environment variables in the values.yaml file.
+This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
+You can create Kubernetes cluster in cloud cluster providers(GKE,AKS and EKS).
+Please follow the below documentation for Bold BI deployment in a specific cloud environments.

 ## Deployment prerequisites